How to store cheese — Keep cheese fresh and mold-free

 January 9, 2020

 There are lots of opinions about the best way to re-wrap and store cheese.
 You’ll find some advice to tightly rewrap cheese in fresh plastic wrap when you get home and after each use.
-But most cheese experts disagree with that advice, pointing out that cheese is a living food (with microbial life), and keeping it tightly wrapped in plastic doesn’t allow it to breathe.
+But most cheese experts disagree with that advice.
+They point out that cheese is a living food (with microbial life), and keeping it tightly wrapped in plastic doesn’t allow it to breathe.
 It can also impart a plastic taste to your cheese.

 The goal is to keep your cheese wrapped loosely enough that it can breathe but also provide enough of an airtight seal—and moisture— to prevent drying out.
 (Cool temps and high humidity are what make cheese caves the perfect environment.)
 Here are some good options from cheese experts: